 Even worse, the city’s housing history is fraught with racism, injustice, and plain-old poor planning.
 All of that has led to concentrated poverty in the old projects and a lack of development in black and latino neighborhoods.
 Any and all spaces adjacent to downtown have been gentrified.
 As Theaster Gates noted, the city was also actively involved in the destruction of historic buildings in many black and hispanic neighborhoods.

 This civic incompetence and neglect has created huge swathes of blight within Chicago.
 That blight destroys a neighborhood’s communal feeling and sense of its own history.
 Much of the city’s violence is concentrated in these neighborhoods, which is not at all a coincidence.
+We touch upon many of these themes during the Neighborhoods and Cultural Diversity Bus Tour, which rolls past the Gates’ Currency Exchange Cafe.

 In my opinion, officials at every level should be looking for more opportunities like the Stony Island Arts Banks.
 And not to put too fine a point on it, but it should be an easy decision between focusing on Theaster Gates-style arts-based renewal and “sending in the Feds.”